 The Tonquin Valley Trail is one of the easiest multi-day backpacking adventures in Alberta.
 But if you’re a beginner, you may not be able to commit to the full trip, but you could get a taste of the area by hiking in 9 km to the Portal Creek Campground.
 The elevation gain over that distance is 530 m.
 The next day you could hike 3.4 km to Maccarib Pass without a pack and return to the campsite to pick up your gear and hike out, or alternatively spend a second night.
 I found the scenery to be fantastic at the pass!

 The Portal Creek Campground is a basic one, though in a pretty setting in the woods by a stream.
 There are bear proof lockers, picnic tables, open outhouses and four campsites.
-You can book beginning on April 16, 2021 at 8 AM MST.
+You can book a backcountry campground here.